vincenttermaat/azure-landing-zone/_posts/2025-02-28-devsecops.md

 tags: security microsoft-identity-platform managed-identities azure-entra-id
 ---

 As cloud security becomes increasingly important, it presents a challenge to balance efficiency with maintaining a compliant and secure cloud platform.
-This complexity led me to explore how this balance can be achieved effectively.
-In this post, I’ll explain why this is crucial for cloud architects and engineers and how you can use the [Microsoft Identity Platform](https://learn.microsoft.com/en-us/entra/identity-platform/v2-overview) to support a scalable [Zero Trust Architecture](https://learn.microsoft.com/en-us/security/zero-trust/zero-trust-overview) within the Azure-platform.
+In this post, I'll explain why this is crucial for cloud architects and engineers and how you can use the [Microsoft Identity Platform](https://learn.microsoft.com/en-us/entra/identity-platform/v2-overview) to support a scalable [Zero Trust Architecture](https://learn.microsoft.com/en-us/security/zero-trust/zero-trust-overview) on the Azure-platform.

 Microsoft [describes this challenge](https://learn.microsoft.com/en-us/security/benchmark/azure/introduction) as follows:
 >The cloud moves fast, developers move fast, and attackers also move fast.
 How do you keep up and make sure that your cloud deployments are secure?